-It is proposed that Rule 10(d) be amended to bring the Court into substantial conformity with other Federal courts' rules for business hours.
+Rule 10(d) is amended to bring the Court into substantial conformity with other Federal courts' rules for business hours.
 See, e.g., U.S. Ct.
 Fed.
 Cl.
 R. 6(a)(6).
-The proposed amendments delete the references to legal holidays in the District of Columbia, and the Rule as amended would instead refer to Federal holidays.
+The amendments delete the references to legal holidays in the District of Columbia, and the Rule as amended would instead refer to Federal holidays.